jason-wilmans/miniContract/README.md

 #miniContract
 ===================

-miniContract is a ultra light-weight library to express code contracts in .NET.
+miniContract is an ultra light-weight library to express code contracts in .NET.
 It exists, because it's developers switched to Visual Studio 2017 and needed a simple solution to replace Code Contracts.
 It is extremely KISS.
 In fact it consists of merely five classes.

 It is designed so that the stacktrace resulting from a contract violation contains only one line of miniContract.
  ![](wiki/stacktrace.PNG)

 It is also purposely very code centric, providing only a hand full of individual expressions.

-At the moment, invariants are not supported, but they will be added shortly.
+At the moment, invariants are not supported, but they will be added in the future.

 Examples of Usage
 -----